MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/get-started/help-connect.md

 ### Create custom help with task guides

-You can create custom help for Finance and Operations, and for Retail by creating task recordings that reflect your implementation, and saving them to an LCS Business Process Library.
+You can create custom help for Finance and Operations apps, and for Retail by creating task recordings that reflect your implementation, and saving them to an LCS Business Process Library.
 You cannot create custom task guides for Talent.

 For partners, if you promote a library to be a corporate library, and include it in a solution, it will be available to your customers.
 You can also make a copy of the APQC Unified global library, and then open your copy, open task recordings from it, modify them, and save the recordings with your changes.
 For more information, see [How to create a task recording to use as documentation or training](../../dev-itpro/user-interface/task-recorder.md).